 The freight and logistics sector has been declared an essential service by State and Federal Governments – and this includes the ARTC rail network.
 Given the impact of COVID-19 on the increase in demand for goods, the freight supply chain is critical to ensure supplies get to customers around the country.

 Who can access ARTC workplaces during the pandemic?

 Only visitors deemed essential may enter ARTC workplaces at this time.

 Are you continuing with work on the Inland Rail project?

 Yes.
-This is a vital project and will provide much-needed jobs and support the economy.
+This is a vital project providing much-needed jobs and support to the economy.

 Please send any feedback to email@example.com